xavierbatistafernandes/Foxes-and-Rabbits/README.md

 This is however, generally, a much more scalable approach, as, with the world split this way, the amount of communication processes have to make reduces as the number of processes increase.
 To reduce even further the communication between processes, we have adopted **ghost buffers** for data cells of different processes.
-By temporarly keeping copies of some of the rows and columns of different processes it is possible to perform more computation before communicating with the adjacent processes.
+By temporarly keeping copies of some of the rows and columns of different processes, it is possible to perform more computation before having to communicate again with the adjacent processes.

 Communication was done by first copying the required rows/columns to a buffer and then utilizing the `MPI_Irecv` and `MPI_Isend` functions to send that